From "the boy in the box" to the mystery of room 1046, these stories about unsolved murder cases will creep into your brain and never leave.

 Today, one-third of all American murders go unsolved.
-And it’s cases like these that haunt us with the thought that the killer was never caught and could still be walking among us.
+And it’s murder cases like these that haunt us with the thought that the killer was never caught and could still be walking among us.

 Throughout American history, in fact, there’s been no shortage of unsolved murder cases that are as creepy as they are baffling…

-Unsolved Murder Cases: The Boy In The Box
+Unsolved Murders: The Boy In The Box

 On February 23, 1957, a man was checking his muskrat traps in the woods off Susquehanna Road in Fox Chase, Philadelphia, when he came upon a baby bassinet box with a dead body in it.
 Knowing that his muskrat traps were illegal, the man decided against reporting the body.